thecml/kubernetes-on-arm/README.md

  - Kubernetes Dashboard:
    - The Kubernetes Dashboard project [is here](https://github.com/kubernetes/dashboard)
    - Replaces `kube-ui`
-   - Access the dashboard on: `http://[master-ip]:8080/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard`
+   - Access the dashboard on: `http://[master-ip]:8080/ui`
  - The Service Loadbalancer:
-   - Experimental in this release.
    - Documentation [here](https://github.com/kubernetes/contrib/tree/master/service-loadbalancer)
-   - You have to label at least one node `role=loadbalancer`, like this `kubectl label no [node_ip] role=loadbalancer`
+   - You have to label at least one node `role=loadbalancer` like this: `kubectl label no [node_ip] role=loadbalancer`
    - The loadbalancer will expose http services in the default namespace on `http://[loadbalancer_ip]/[service_name]`.
 Only `http` services on port 80 are tested in this release.
 It should be pretty easy to add `https` support though.
    - You may see `haproxy` stats on `http://[loadbalancer_ip]:1936`
    - More info will come later
+ - Cluster monitoring with heapster, influxdb and grafana
+   - When running this addon (`heapster`), the Dashboard will show usage graphs in the CPU and RAM columns.
+   - All heapster data is stored in an InfluxDB database.
+Data is written once a minute.
+Access the graphical InfluxDB UI: `http://[master-ip]:8080/api/v1/proxy/namespaces/kube-system/services/monitoring-influxdb:http` and the raw api on: `http://[master-ip]:8080/api/v1/proxy/namespaces/kube-system/services/monitoring-influxdb:api`
+   - A nice `grafana` web dashboard that shows resource usage for the whole cluster as for individual pods is accessible at: `http://[master-ip]:8080/api/v1/proxy/namespaces/kube-system/services/monitoring-grafana`.
+It may take some minutes for data to show up.

 ## Access your cluster